Perenz/TapoiMaps/Description.md

 Since it measures the angle between the two profiles we don't worry about the length of the profiles but about the distance in which each profile points which is described from the topics the user talked about.

-It is similar to the Weighted Jaccard coefficient but the Cosine similarity can be  performed using the scikit library which returns better performances than the implementation of the Jaccard through a callable function.